On this page

 The fact sheet includes information about:

-- the risks to your organisation involved with social media use, and
+- risks to your organisation from social media use, and

-- steps you can take to minimise risks and maximise benefits of using social media
+- steps you can take to minimise risks and maximise the benefits of using social media